 Transform product designs that start as rough sketches into polished CAD drawings, with Photoshop, Rhino, and Illustrator.

 Product Design: From CAD to 3D Model with Jean Gorospe

 Turn a CAD concept model into something functional and ready for product rendering and manufacture.

 Reverse Engineering Foundations: Product Design with Steven Marjieh

-Learn the basics of reverse engineering.
-Discover how to use physical measurement, 3D scanning, and touch probes to measure real-world objects and work with them in your CAD tool of choice.
+Discover basic reverse engineering.
+Learn how to use physical measurement 3D scanning and touch probes to measure real-world objects and work with them in your CAD tool of choice.

 45m 57s • COURSE